szelongq/tp/docs/team/boonhaii.md

   * To be updated.

 * **Enhancements to existing features**:
-  * Update `add` and `delete` commands to cater to new fields for HeRon, including role, leave, hourlySalary and hours worked.
+  * Update `add` and `delete` commands to cater to new fields for HeRon, including role, leaveBalance, hourlySalary and hours worked.

 * **Documentation**:
   * User Guide: